MIT-IAP-RACECAR/Website/docs/gettingStarted/buildGuide/step3.rst

 """""""""""""""""""""""""
 Screw tightness: *tight*

-Align the battery cradle created in step 3.1 with the six holes shown on the **bottom plate**.
-The standoffs should touch the uncolored side of the **bottom plate**.
+Align the battery cradle created in step 3.1 with the six holes shown on the **base plate**.
+The standoffs should touch the underside of the **base plate**.
 Hold each standoff in place with a **4-40 7/16 screw (D)** (6 total).
 Use a *small Philips screwdriver* to tighten the screws in a crisscross pattern with multiple stages.

 .. image:: /assets/img/assemblySteps/CAD/3-3.*
   :width: 49 %